 Answering any tests, no matter what kind, requires focus and concentration.
 Even more so when it’s a math test.
 But aside from being calm and composed, you’ll also need a quiet environment to be able to really focus when taking a test.

-Also, if you have devices at home that make noises such as mobile phones, make sure to put them on silent or on low volume.
+Also, if you have devices at home that make noises such as mobile phones, make sure to put them on silent or low volume.
 As a backup, you can also use earplugs while taking a test.

 Take Your Test!